-Grow your very own antioxidant rich horse feed, no soil required!!
+Grow your own horse feed, no soil required.

-I grow/ sprout all my own horse feed I have been doing this for quiet some time now and have had amazing results.
+I grow and sprout all my own horse feed, I have been doing this for years now and have had amazing results.
 So too have many of my customers who have embraced this sprouted raw food diet for their horses, reversing arthritis and COPD eliminating sweet itch & skin tumors just to mention a few.

 For the past few years I have made sure that during the winter time when grass is in short supply and my horses are consuming a mostly hay diet that I am feeding something ALIVE.